 Generally, we suggest annual visits for dental care.
 We may recommend additional dental care if certain health risks develop or we want to monitor a specific problem.

 Vaccinations and Immunizations

 Vaccinations and immunizations start at a young age for your kitten.
-We usually evaluate a kitten's health before recommending a vaccination schedule; however, we will provide core vaccines at an appropriate time.
+We usually evaluate a kitten's health before recommending a vaccination schedule; however, we will provide core immunizations at an appropriate time.
 We may also recommend additional vaccinations if your pet faces specific risks to his or her health.
 A Magnolia TX veterinarian evaluates the risks before suggesting a vaccine to prevent the spread of certain ailments.
-All cats must obtain core vaccines and appropriate booster shots over their lifetime.
-Some vaccines are optional and a veterinarian in our clinic can explain the details about different vaccines.
+All cats must obtain core immunizations and appropriate booster shots over their lifetime.
+Some immunizations are optional and a veterinarian in our clinic can explain the details about different immunizations.

 Radiology gives a veterinarian an idea of your cat's internal health through digital imaging.
 At our clinic, we use the tools to evaluate and diagnose specific health concerns.